fIa5h/S3-Lambda-Segment/README.md

     npm install
     ```

--   Build the zip bundle that you will upload into AWS Lambda?
+-   Build the zip bundle that you will upload into AWS Lambda
     ```
     yarn build
     ```